Out-Law Guide 6 min. read

-Administrative fines up to a maximum of €20 million or 4% of a business's worldwide annual turnover are possible under the GDPR.
+Administrative fines up to a maximum of, €20 million in the EU, £17.5 million in the UK, or 4% of a business's worldwide annual turnover are possible under the GDPR.

 The GDPR addresses administrative sanctions in two tiers.
-For infringements falling under the lower tier, the potential maximum administrative fine that can be issued is the greater of €10 million or 2% of a business's worldwide annual turnover of the preceding financial year.
-For infringements falling under the higher tier, the potential maximum administrative fine that can be issued is the greater of €20 million or 4% of a business's worldwide annual turnover of the preceding financial year.
+For infringements falling under the lower tier, the potential maximum administrative fine that can be issued in the EU is the greater of €10 million or 2% of a business's worldwide annual turnover of the preceding financial year.
+In the UK, the equivalent figure is £8.7 million or 2% of a business’ worldwide annual turnover of the preceding financial year.
+For infringements falling under the higher tier, the potential maximum administrative fine that can be issued in the EU is the greater of €20 million or 4% of a business's worldwide annual turnover of the preceding financial year.
+In the UK, the equivalent fine is the greater of £17.5 million or 4% of a business's worldwide annual turnover of the preceding financial year.

 In addition to administrative fines, the GDPR provides for a number of other powers available to supervisory authorities.
 The implementation of these powers is based on national laws.